-35. Number of Meetings Held and the Attendance of Each Member of the Audit Committee
+35. The Number of Meetings Held and the Attendance Report for Each Member of The Audit Committee

 The Audit Committee meets, at least, once every three months and is responsible for supervising Company management, carrying out the duties attributed by law and by Article Twenty of the Articles of Association.